Low Price as a Differentiator for Cybersecurity Products

-General wisdom holds that it’s for businesses to compete on price.
+General wisdom holds that it’s hard for businesses to compete on price.
 If competitors repeatedly undercut each other’s prices, they will drastically erode each other’s profit margins.
-To what extent do these dynamics hold for information security products?
+To what extent do these dynamics hold for cybersecurity products?

 Consider well-established security product categories, such as anti-virus, network firewalls, log management and intrusion detection.
 The vendors prefer to make their products stand out by developing unique features; however, when the products are mature, the new features are rarely groundbreaking and can often be replicated by competitors.
 When products are perceived as being interchangeable, the buyer holds more negotiating power than the seller, and the vendors end up competing on price.